thlorenz/appup/README.md

 Options:
   --pages     port to start pages server on
-  --api       port to start api server on
+  --watchdir  directory to watch for client side JavaScript changes in order to automatically refresh --dedupe    if set it will [dynamically dedupe] (https://github.com/thlorenz/dynamic-dedupe)
-  --config    point to a config file to override routes, etc. for the pages and api server --watchdir  directory to watch for client side JavaScript changes in order to automatically refresh --dedupe    if set it will [dynamically dedupe](https://github.com/thlorenz/dynamic-dedupe)
+	            all modules as they are being required to work around the fact that symlinks break `npm dedupe` --api       port to start api server on
-      	      all modules as they are being required to work around the fact that symlinks break `npm dedupe`
+  --apihost   address at which api server is hosted [default: "localhost"] --config    point to a config file to override routes, etc. for the pages and api server
 ```

 ## API